XxFri3ndlyxX/esx_illegal_drugs/README.md

 You must use some tp scripts.
 Coord will be made available.

 **Installation**
-Import esx_drugs.sql in your database
+Import esx_illegal_drugs.sql in your database
 Add this in your server.cfg:
 ```start esx_illegal_drugs```